NEW YORK — Small businesses that depend on outdoor crowds and free-spending tourists aren’t sure what to expect this summer.

 “That is a clear and present existential threat – we see events and shows closing and having a week off,” he said.

 Meanwhile Clark has had to raise wages, but his staff is being stretched thin by higher living expenses.
 “For hourly workers, rent has gone up 25% year over year,” he said.
 “These guys don’t have any room for error in their budgets.
 It’s heartbreaking for me.”

 Still, Clark says he’s hopeful for the summer as Asia loosens restrictions, hopefully bringing an influx of international tourists.
 Still, in April, overseas visitations remained 43% below 2019 levels, according to the U.S. Travel Association.
-Travel from Asia is still down 71% because of restrictions in individual countries.
+Travel from Asia is still down 71% due to restrictions in individual countries.

 For Austin Ray, who owns Von Elrod’s Beer Hall and Kitchen in Nashville, summer means an influx of crowds, many who come from the Nashville Sounds minor league baseball stadium next door.
 The minor league season was canceled in 2020, so times were tough.
 But sales rebounded in 2021 because the restaurant has a large outdoor patio and baseball returned.
 While the crowds are back, Ray’s costs have skyrocketed.
 He plans a menu revamp that will raise prices 7% to 10% across the board.

 Retaining workers remains a challenge, one that requires “more time and more money,” he said.

 Still, after weathering the pandemic for more than two years, he thinks his business can weather this, too.